jamesjbot/ContentManagementSystemforRuby/README.md

 ## Technologies and Concepts Used

-Ruby on Rails, MySQL, RubyGems, Authentication, MVC Design pattern, Resourceful routes, CRUD - REST mapping, sanitizing content, data validation, cookies, sessions, and using assets.
+Ruby on Rails, MySQL, Postgres, Heroku, RubyGems, Authentication, MVC Design pattern, Resourceful routes, CRUD - REST mapping, sanitizing content, data validation, cookies, sessions, and using assets.

 ## Example usage
    As a public user click thru each of the links in the side bar.